cross-seed/cross-seed.org/docs/basics/getting-started.md

 -   `/config` - config dir (this follows a common Docker convention)
 -   `/torrents` - your torrent input dir (usually set to your rtorrent session dir, or your qBittorrent BT_backup dir)
--   `/output` - people sometimes use this as a watch folder.
+-   `/cross-seeds` - the output dir.
+People sometimes point this at a watch folder.
 If you use [autotorrent2][at2] you can set it up to read from this folder.

 Create or open your existing `docker-compose.yml` file and add the `cross-seed`